library(lme4); library(lmerTest); library(emmeans); library(performance)

 5 25

-This step involves inspection of model residuals. by using check_model()
+This step involves inspection of the model residuals by using check_model()

-These visuals imply that assumptions of linear model have been met.
+These visuals support that assumptions of linear model have been met.

 We can now proceed to the variance partioning.
 In this case, we will use anova()